2016 • 04 • 05

 It has recently gained the attention of tourists and vacationers who long to unplug from the world—literally, as there is neither signal nor electricity in the area—and experience nature in its full, unadulterated glory: sharp green-to-blue gradient of the sea, cerulean skies, favorable weather, and white sand so fine it’s polvoron-esque.

-Among the few yet remarkable main attractions you can explore in Calaguas is Tinaga’s long beach called Mahabang Buhangin.
-This is the main setting of Mikoy Martinez’ video, where he encapsulated the adventures one can partake in once in the island: swimming, island hopping, snorkeling, and even partying—fire dancers included!
+Among the few yet remarkable main attractions you can explore in Calaguas is Tinaga’s long beach aptly called Mahabang Buhangin.
+This is the main setting of Mikoy Martinez’s video, where he summarized the adventures one can partake in once on the island: swimming, island hopping, snorkeling, even partying—fire dancers!